King's Own Royal Regiment (Lancaster): 18th century

-With the accession of George I in 1714, it was retitled The Kings Own and spent the next 30 years in Scotland and England.
-Sent to Flanders in 1744 during the War of the Austrian Succession, it garrisoned Ghent and when the 1745 Jacobite Rising broke out in August, it was transferred to Scotland.
+Following the accession of George I to the British throne in 1714 the regiment was renamed as the King's Own Regiment of Foot and spent the next 30 years in Scotland and England.
+Sent to Flanders in 1744 during the War of the Austrian Succession, it garrisoned Ghent and when the Jacobite rising of 1745 broke out in August, it was transferred to Scotland.
 The regiment took part of the pursuit of the Jacobite forces on their retreat back into Scotland in December 1745, including the ensuring Clifton Moor Skirmish.
 The regiment then fought at the Battle of Falkirk Muir in January 1746.
 At the Battle of Culloden in April, it was based in the front line and took the brunt of the Jacobite charge; it suffered the heaviest casualties on the government side, with 18 dead and 108 wounded.
 The regiment's commander, Sir Robert Rich, was among the wounded, losing his left hand.
 Lord Robert Kerr, captain of the regiment's grenadier company, was among the dead.
 The two Regulation Colours (flags) carried by the regiment during the battle both survive and are now part of the collection of the National Museum of Scotland.
 The Regiment introduced the Loyal and Friendly Society of Orange and Blew to commemorate the victories at the Battle of Culloden and Boyne in 1732 and a full list of members wearing the society medal has been compiled.

-Following the army reforms of 1751, the regiment was retitled 4th (King's Own) Regiment of Foot.
+Following the army reforms of 1751, the regiment was retitled 4th (The King's Own) Regiment of Foot.
 At the start of the Seven Years' War in 1756, it was part of the Menorca garrison; forced to surrender in June it was transported to Gibraltar.
 It spent the rest of the war in the West Indies, taking part in the capture of Guadeloupe, Martinique and Saint Lucia before returning home in July 1764.

 When the American Revolutionary War began in 1775, it was sent to North America; over the next three years, it took part in numerous actions, including Lexington and Concord, Bunker Hill, Long Island and the Battle of White Marsh in December 1777.
 The first British soldiers to die in the American Revolution were arguably three members of the light company of the 4th Foot, who died at Concord Bridge in 1775.
 In early 1778, it returned to Saint Lucia where it was part of the garrison during the December 1778 naval battle of St. Lucia, part of the Anglo-French War.